xgp/conniption/README.md

 ```
 ## Warnings

-Conniption assumes the most simpliest of Accounts.
+This assumes the most simpliest of Accounts.
 Don't use if you're doing complex shit.
 I also haven't implemented options functionality yet.
 Use at your own risk.

 ## License, Attribution, etc

-Conniption is licensed under the Apache License, version 2.
+This is licensed under the Apache License, version 2.
 It is in no way associated with TradeKing or TradeKing Group, Inc.

 Please read TradeKing's documentation carefully!
 Use only as they suggest.